ReguLDev/i2c-lcd.sh/README.md

 		|
 		L_______you lcd i2c addr
 ```
-8) Put lcd.cgi script to you server../cgi-bin
+8) Put lcd.cgi script to you server folder ../cgi-bin

-#    Open browser and go to link:
+Open browser and go to link:
 #   http://you_website/cgi-bin/lcd.cgi?str=blablabla